Injured in a Maritime Accident? Get the Aggressive Representation You Need.

 Maritime employees are often subject to strenuous working conditions.
 The Jones Act ensures that seamen and crew are provided with adequate training, safety equipment, and a seaworthy vessel.
 When an employer violates the Jones Act, they must be held accountable for their negligence or intentional wrongdoing.

 Maritime and admiralty law is unique.
 In order to bring a successful claim for damages, you need an attorney who is well-versed in the Jones Act as well as state and federal regulations that govern maritime activities.
 Attorney Jacob Karam is a fierce trial lawyer and skilled litigator who has done extensive work with victims injured in maritime accidents.
 If you are injured at sea, you need an attorney with the experience and resources to get you the best possible outcome in your case.
-Contact the Karam Law Office today for a free consultation.

 The Jones Act was passed as part of the Merchant Marine Act of 1920.
 Named for its sponsor Senator Wesley R. Jones, the legislation puts forward several requirements regarding vessels carrying goods in the United States.
 As noted by the Transportation Institute, the Jones Act requires vessels that are carrying goods between U.S. ports to be: